 4 – Trust your gut and know yourself

 I do a lot of work to stay present and centered.
 And trust me I spin out quite a bit but throughout the years I’ve learned to try to be patient and make important decisions once I’m more grounded (this is also something that’s in alignment with my personality type.

-By using my gut and understanding myself, my goals and my business’ needs; it also helps me to make the best decision with the information that I have at hand in at a particular moment.
+By using my gut and understanding myself, my goals, and my business needs; also helps me to make the best decision with the information that I have at hand in at a particular moment.

 5: Choosing to release doubt and worry:

-Finally, I shift my focus away from obsessing over whether I’m doing the perfectly right thing, as that only makes me doubt myself more and bring on unwanted and very unproductive worries
+Finally, I shift my focus away from obsessing over whether I’m doing the perfectly right thing, as that only makes me doubt myself more and brings on unwanted and very unproductive worries

 Instead, I focus, on how I can take action on the decisions I make, and make those decisions work (and of course give myself permission to change course if need be!).